bousborne/OddsAndEnds/interviews/engine-takehome-interview/README.md

 It will make comparisons on the price, as well as make sure it is the same "instrument".
 If there is a match, the quantities of both sides will be updated, then the current order will be placed in its' respective vector list if there is still some quantity left.
+That list will then be sorted based on a comparator function on price and time.
 Being placed at the end takes care of the time precedent.
 At a match, a trade will be emitted.
 When everything is processed (either the file is at the end, or user types "exit"), then the sell and buy vector contents